pghalliday/alarmist/README.md

 Options:
-    --working-dir, -w     The directory in which to write logs, etc (default: ".alarmist") --service, -s         Flag the job as a service --force-color, -c     Set the FORCE_COLOR environment variable for the job (default: true) --help, -h            Show help
+    --working-dir, -w     The directory in which to write logs, etc (default: ".alarmist") --service, -s         Flag the job as a service (default: false) --force-color, -c     Set the FORCE_COLOR environment variable for the job (default: true) --help, -h            Show help
     --version, -v         Show version number